andytuba/procgiene/slide/page-6-grammar-mold.md

 ---
-title: Make a mold - a Tracery grammar
+title: Convert it into a Tracery grammar

 tags:
 date: 1006-01-20